FertileMule/pymunk/tools/sphinx/source/installation.rst

 chipmunk library that pymunk uses internally if a precompiled library was not included for your Platform.
 The default pymunk distribution ships with at least 32-bit Windows and 32- and 64-bit Linux versions.
-However, even if a compiled library is not shipped dont despair, it is very easy to compile chipmunk as long as you have a gcc-compatible c compiler installed.
+However, even if a compiled library is not shipped you should not despair!
+It is very easy to compile chipmunk as long as you have a gcc-compatible c compiler installed.

 .. _without-install: